Purchasing Farmland in Southwest Ohio can be a Smart Investment

 Buying farmland is becoming an increasingly popular avenue of investment, both among those who aim to develop the land for residential or commercial use, as well as those who intend to lease to tenant farmers.
 The commercial realty market around Cincinnati post-COVID is attracting residential developers and industrial developments for distributors of many kinds.
 And it’s not just the growing commerce along the Cincinnati-Dayton-Union KY corridor that’s drawing them – it’s also the quality of the farmland around Cincinnati itself.

-Why Acreage in Southwest Ohio is Perfect for Commercial Real Estate Development
+Why Acreage in Southwest Ohio is Ideal for Commercial Real Estate Development

 We’ve Bought and Sold Farmland for the Better Part of a Century

-Right from its beginnings, the Schueler Group of companies has handled farm properties; in fact, we were founded in Lebanon, Ohio in 1935 as a farm brokerage.
-One of the most noteworthy deals ever brokered by our founder, George Henkle was the sale of 1,500 acres of arable land which is now the home of the Kings Island amusement and water park.
+Right from its beginnings, the Schueler Group of Companies handled farm properties; in fact, we were founded in Lebanon, Ohio in 1935 as a farm brokerage.
+One of the most noteworthy deals ever brokered by our founder, George Henkle, was the sale of 1,500 acres of arable land which is now the home of the Kings Island Amusement and Water Park.
 We understand the tax and other legal implications involved in agricultural land deals, and can help you assess the potential of a site as income property or for commercial development.

-View available farm sites, which are included in our residential land listings, and tell you why you should consider agricultural acreage as the site for your next venture in commercial construction.
+View available farm sites, which are included in our residential land listings, and speak to one of our commercial sales agents or brokers to learn more about why you should consider agricultural acreage as the site for your next venture in commercial construction.